Hugo Boss signs up Michelle Obama dress designer Jason Wu

+* Global Medical Reit-on March 3, co, global medical reit l.p. & its units entered into amendment to senior revolving credit facility with BMO harris bank n.a

-FRANKFURT Hugo Boss has signed up designer Jason Wu, a favorite of American First Lady Michelle Obama, as the German fashion house seeks to sell more women's dresses and suits in the United States and China.
+FRANKFURT, June 10 Hugo Boss has signed up designer Jason Wu, a favourite of American First Lady Michelle Obama, as the German fashion house seeks to sell more women's dresses and suits in the United States and China.

 Hugo Boss, mainly known for its suits for men, gets about 11 percent of its 2.4 billion euros ($3.2 billion) in annual sales from womenswear and has been looking to expand this area.